Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 Notice that:
 - The `getEmbeddings` method has been replaced with the `embeddings.create` method
 - The `input` parameter is now passed in the options object with the `input` property
 - The `deploymentName` parameter has been removed.
 The `deploymentName` parameter is not needed if the client was created with the `deployment` option.
-If the client was not created with the `deployment` option, the `model` property in the option object should be set with the deployment name.
+If the client was not created with the `deployment` option, the `model` property in the option object should be set with the deployment name

 ### Image generation

+The following example shows how to migrate the `getImages` method call.

 Original code:
 ```typescript